PradeepKaPassion/contact_management_system/README.md

 You can list contacts by name, phone no., address and email.
 File handling has been used to record all data.
 Overall, understanding the simple source code of this project will teach you how to add, edit, search, list and remove data using a file.

-About : File handling, data structure, functions, and pointers are the main things which make up this simple C mini project.
+File handling, data structure, functions, and pointers are the main things which make up this simple C mini project.
 The key features of contact management system are listed below:
 ● Add new contactswith information such as name, phone number, address, and